Y2kun/Y2kun/README.md

-# Hello, My Username is Y2kun
+# Hello, I am Y2kun

 ## About Me
 Hello I am Y2kun and a student at a Computer Science School.